 AwardWallet receives compensation from advertising partners for links on the blog.
 Terms Apply to the offers listed on this page.
 The opinions expressed here are our own and have not been reviewed, provided, or approved by any bank advertiser.
 Here's our complete list of Advertisers.

-The card currently offers a 75,000 point welcome bonus and packs top-tier benefits including:
+The card currently offers a welcome bonus of 75,000 Marriott Bonvoy points and packs top-tier benefits including:

 - $300 annual Marriott hotel credit

 - Anniversary free night valued at up to 50,000 points